 Palliative care providers are skilled in pain and symptom management.
 They can guide you and your family through your care choices.
 And since many services are conducted in the patient’s home or residence, people who have difficulty traveling to a doctor’s office often find that palliative care enhances their quality of life and eliminates unnecessary hospital and emergency room visits

-Palliative care is an integral part of our service offering at The Elizabeth Hospice.
-This medical approach focuses on providing patients with relief from the symptoms, pain and stress of a serious, chronic condition which can improve the quality of life and preserve dignity of life for both patients (adults and children) and their family members.
+Elizabeth Palliative Care is an integral part of our service offering at The Elizabeth Hospice.
+This medical approach focuses on providing patients with relief from the symptoms, pain and stress of a serious, chronic condition which can improve the quality of life and preserve dignity of life for both child palliative care patients, adults and their family members.

-With palliative care, your care team from The Elizabeth Hospice works together with your primary care physician and other physicians to provide an added layer of support.
+As a leading provider of palliative care in San Diego County and Southwest Riverside County, your care team at The Elizabeth Hospice works together with your primary care physician and other physicians to provide an added layer of support.
 Palliative care can be provided along with curative treatment.
 By relieving your symptoms, the palliative care team may actually help you improve your health.

 Your palliative care team will include a: